envil/simple-linked-list/README.md

 # simple-linked-list
-Design an int type singly linkedlist class, and then implement some functions below using the self designed class.
+An int type singly linkedlist class with the following features:
-Can not use Java built in List interface
-## Append an element into the linkedlist
-## Remove the tail element from a linkedlist
+* Insert/Append
+* Remove at position, remote at tail
-## Remove all element in the linkedlist that is great than a target value
+* Remove all elements those are great than a target value